 About four years ago, North Texas mom Crystal Nerpel was feeling the weight of chaos and clutter in her life.
 She did something about it, and now Nerpel helps others declutter and simplify their spaces through her business, Cloud Nine Organizing.
 Here is her advice for three key places moms (and kids!) can address.

-Pantry: “Since most of us are eating nearly every meal at home right now, an organized pantry makes life easier,” shares Nerpel.
+Pantry: “An organized pantry makes life easier,” says Nerpel.
 “As you sort through your pantry, group like items together: canned goods, baking goods, snacks, and so on.
 Being able to see what you have on hand helps us make less trips to the grocery store.
 You may even find some treats you forgot about.
 If you are trying to juggle taking care of the kids and working from home, you could make life a bit easier by portioning out snacks and putting them within reach so they can be more independent during snack time.”

-Pro Tip: “If you have items you want to donate make sure to call your local donation center before dropping off items.
-Right now, they may have new procedures or limited hours,” says Nerpel.
+Pro Tip: “If you have items you want to donate, make sure to call your local donation center before dropping off items,” says Nerpel, due to restrictions or types of items accepted.

 Tools You Can Use

-Get stuff up: “Take advantage of your vertical space,” says Sierra Hamilton with Michaels.
+Get stuff up: “Take advantage of your vertical space,” says Sierra Hamilton, a member of the Michaels content team.
 “Install shelving, pegboards or organizer racks on walls, doors or cabinets.
 This will keep your supplies up and out of the way and allow you to clear your living or work area of constant clutter.”

 Move it around: “Utilize mobile storage carts and containers,” Hamilton recommends.
 “If you keep your hobby or work supplies on a rolling cart, you are able to quickly move the clutter to a nearby closet.
 They’re perfect for kids’ craft and art supplies too.”